kachi-tutorials/koa-server-tutorial/Parts/2 - SqlServer/README.md

 module.exports = Event
 ```

 So what did we just do?
-We've just created a model named Event and defined the following schemas:
+We've just created a model named Events and defined the following schemas:

 1. **Name** - this will be a string representing the name of the event.
-2. **Adults Only** - this will be a boolean field
+2. **Adults Only** - this will be a boolean field.
 3. **Attendees** - this will be a number representing the number of attendees
 4. **Description** - this will also be a string field.